uclanelsonlab/udn_client/Readme.md

 - Documentation: Submit a pull request with improvements

 ## Changelog

+### Version 2.1.0
+- Added `--all` parameter for simplified downloading of all available files
+- Enhanced CLI usability with more intuitive download options
+- Maintained backward compatibility with existing `--download` parameter

 ### Version 2.0.0
 - Added comprehensive UDN Gateway API client